akshay7805/Calculator/README.md

 Simple calculator
-Enter two values and calcualte the values
+Enter two values and Find the solution